 The first step is to import the libraries.
 In python, we require libraries like numpy, matplotlib, pandas, etc. The library – pandas, is commonly used to import datasets and manage dataset.
 So the first step is to import the libraries and then to import the dataset.
 To execute the code I am writing, make sure to place this python file inside the same folder as your input dataset file.

-import pandas as pd
+#Import the libraries import numpy import pandas as pd import matplotlib |

 You can download the complete code as well as the dataset file here.